 By accessing and using our website you agree to the terms of this policy.
 Please read this policy carefully so you know what cookies are used.

 Cookies are small information files that are sent to your computer, tablet or phone by websites that you visit.
 They are then stored on your hard drive until you delete them.

 Cookies are widely used to make websites work or improve the way the website works.
 They cannot be used to identify you personally.
-You can get more information about cookies and how to manage their use from All About Cookies (external link).
+You can get more information about cookies and how to manage their use from the Information Commissioner’s Office (external link).